wavemotion-dave/ColecoDS/README.md

 -----------------------
 * The emulated ADAM will run most tape images (.ddp) or disk images (.dsk).
 * Two drive bays are emulated - a Disk drive at either 160K (SSDD) or 320K (DSDD) and a Tape drive at the standard digital data pack size of 256K.
 * The emulated ADAM is a 128K system (64K internal memory and 64K expanded RAM) - enough for almost any game or program.
+For the DSi and above with extra memory, this expanded ADAM ram is boosted to 2MB (32 banks of 64K each).
 * By default, RAM is cleared when you reset the ADAM unless the game detects as a CP/M program - in which case a special memory pattern is used to aid in compatibility.
 * In Game Config you can change how RAM is initialized by setting Memory Wipe to 'RANDOM' or 'ADAM CPM' which may improve the ability to load some games.
 * You can turn on the full ADAM keyboard with the Configuration of Overlays (choose 'ADAM KEYBOARD').
 You can also use the keyboard/joystick icons to toggle between the keyboard and the joypad.